-Under the 1994 reauthorized Marine Mammal Protection Act (MMPA), the potential biological removal (PBR) is defined as the product of the minimum population estimate, one-half the maximum theoretical net productivity rate, and a recovery factor: $PBR = N{MIN} \times 0.5R{MAX} \times F_R$.
+Under the 1994 reauthorized Marine Mammal Protection Act (MMPA), the potential biological removal (PBR) is defined as the product of the minimum population estimate, one-half the maximum theoretical net productivity rate, and a recovery factor: PBR = $N{MIN} \times 0.5R{MAX} \times F_R$.
 The default recovery factor (F_R) for stocks listed as "threatened" under the Endangered Species Act (ESA) is 0.5 (Wade and Angliss 1997).
 However, as total population estimates for the eastern U. S. stock have remained stable or increased over the last 20 years, the recovery factor is set at 0.75; midway between 0.5 (recovery factor for a "threatened" stock) and 1.0 (recovery factor for a stock within its optimal sustainable population level).
 This approach is consistent with recommendations of the Alaska Scientific Review Group.
-Thus, for the eastern U. S. stock of Steller sea lions, PBR = 1,396 animals $(31,028 \times 0.06 \times 0.75)$.
+Thus, for the eastern U. S. stock of Steller sea lions, PBR = 1,396 animals (31,028 \times 0.06 \times 0.75).

-Fishery observers monitored three commercial fisheries during the period from 1990 to 1998 in which Steller sea lions from this stock were taken incidentally: the California (CA)/Oregon (OR) thresher shark and swordfish drift gillnet, WA/OR/CA groundfish trawl, and Northern Washington (WA) marine set gillnet fisheries.
-In 1992 and 1994, one Steller sea lion mortality was observed incidental to the CA/OR thresher shark and swordfish drift gillnet fishery.
-These mortalities extrapolate to estimated total kills of 7 and 6 animals, respectively (Julian 1997, Julian and Beeson 1998).
-During the most recent 5-year period (1996-2000), the mean annual mortality is zero (Table 4).
-One and two Steller sea lion mortalities were observed in the WA/OR/CA groundfish trawl fishery during 1994 (53% observer coverage in 1994) and 1997 (65% observer coverage in 1997), respectively.
-As these mortalities occurred in unmonitored hauls, they could not be used to calculate the estimated mortality for the fishery.
-Therefore, the observed mortalities were used as both the observed and estimated mortalities for that fishery, and should be considered minimum estimates (Table 4).
-These mortalities result in a mean annual mortality for 1995-99 of 0.4 (CV = 1.0) Steller sea lions for the WA/OR/CA groundfish trawl fishery.
-During 1996, one Steller sea lion mortality was observed in the northern Washington marine set gillnet fishery.
+Fishery observers monitored three commercial fisheries during the period from 1990 to 2001 in which Steller sea lions from this stock were taken incidentally: the California (CA)/Oregon (OR) thresher shark and swordfish drift gillnet, WA/OR/CA groundfish trawl, and Northern Washington (WA) marine set gillnet fisheries.
+The best data available on the rates of serious injury and mortality incidental to these fisheries is presented in Table 4.
+There have been no observed serious injuries or mortalities incidental to the CA/OR thresher shark and swordfish drift gillnet fishery in recent years.
+Two and one Steller sea lions were observed taken in the WA/OR/CA groundfish trawl in 1997 and 2001, respectively; these observed takes in combination with a mortality that occurred in an unmonitored haul resulted in a mean estimated annual mortality level of 0.8 (Table 4).
+In 1996, one Steller sea lion mortality in the northern Washington marine set gillnet fishery was observed.
 The mortality was not extrapolated because the coastal portion of the fishery (the portion of the fishery most likely to interact with Steller sea lions) was monitored with 100% observer coverage during 1996.
 This single observed mortality results in a mean annual mortality of 0.2 (CV = 1.0) Steller sea lions for the Northern Washington marine set gillnet fishery.
-No observer program occurred during 1994 for this fishery, and no data are available for 1999.
-For the fisheries with observed takes, the ranges of observer coverage since 1990, as well as the annual observed and estimated mortalities, are presented in Table 4.
-Averaging the incidental take data from these three observed fisheries results in an estimated incidental mortality rate of 0.6 (CV = 1.0) Steller sea lions per year from this stock.
+No observer program occurred during 1994 for this fishery, and no data available after 1998.
+These mortalities result in a mean annual mortality rate of 1.0 (CV = 1.0).
 No mortalities were reported by fishery observers monitoring drift gillnet and set gillnet fisheries in Washington and Oregon this decade; though, mortalities have been reported in the past.

 Table 4.
-Summary of incidental mortality of Steller sea lions (eastern U. S. stock) due to commercial and tribal fisheries from 1990-2000 and calculation of the mean annual mortality rate.
+Summary of incidental mortality of Steller sea lions (eastern U. S. stock) due to commercial and tribal fisheries from 1990 to 2001 and calculation of the mean annual mortality rate.
 Mean annual mortality in brackets represents a minimum estimate from self-reported fisheries information or stranding data.
-Data from 1996-2000 (or the most recent 5 years of available data) are used in the mortality calculation when more than 5 years of data are provided for a particular fishery. n/a indicates that data are not available. indicates a mortality seen by an observer, but during an unmonitored haul; because the haul was not monitored, no extrapolation can be done.
+Data from 1997 to 2001 (or the most recent 5 years of available data) are used in the mortality calculation when more than 5 years of data are provided for a particular fishery. n/a indicates that data are not available. indicates a mortality seen by an observer, but during an unmonitored haul; because the haul was not monitored, no extrapolation can be done.